18 Reasons Churches Struggle To Support Abuse Victims

 Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.
 See what this godly sorrow has produced in you: what earnestness, what eagerness to clear yourselves, what indignation, what alarm, what longing, what concern, what readiness to see justice done.
 2 Corinthians 7:10-11

-There’s hope for our churches.
 We can be healthy, safe spaces for those who need safety and shelter.
-We can hold perpetrators accountable.
+We can show love for perpetrators by holding them to a higher standard (accountability.)

 Check out the following organizations and consider talking/emailing your church, pastor or marriage ministry leader about them.
 Ask your church about its guidelines and approach to reporting and supporting victims of domestic violence.